manashma/BlackManPhishing/README.md

 8. Paypal
 9. Amazon
 10. Yahoo
+11. Stackoverflow
-11. Now with this tool you will get the location of the Victim
+12. Now with this tool you will get the location of the Victim
 #### The tool is completely free now

 ### Linux Install: